asukakenji/drawing-challenge/README.md

 Click [here](https://drive.google.com/file/d/0B6JV6ICUUqcuYWpTQ1VaUnN2VEE/view?usp=sharing) for the full-size diagram.

-This project is very simple.
-In fact, it could be written using only the `main()` function.
-However, it is a good chance to demostrate how a bigger project could be designed.
+In fact, the requirements are so simple that the entire program could be fitted into a single `main()` function.
+However, this project aims to demostrate how larger projects could be architected.

-Instead of translating a command like `"C 20 4"` directly to the screen, it is parsed to a `Command` value, by the "Command Parser" and the "Color Parser", so that it could be manipulated programmatically.
+Instead of sending the result of a command directly to the screen, the input string (like `"C 20 4"`) is parsed to a `Command` value (or "object", in OOP terminology) by the "Command Parser" and the "Color Parser", in order to enable it to be manipulated programmatically easily.

-Then, the "Interpreter" applies the command on the existing canvas (color buffer) to result in a new canvas.
+Then, the "Interpreter" applies the command to the existing canvas (color buffer) to result in a new canvas.
 It replaces the old canvas by the new one.
-Technically speaking, no new canvas is created.
+In the current implementation, no new canvas is created.
 Only the state of the canvas changes.
+However, in a functional programming setting, immutable data structures (persistent collections) could be used and a new, light-weight canvas could be created from the old one.

-Finally, the new canvas is rendered on the screen (or any device) by the "Renderer".
+Finally, the new canvas is rendered on the screen (or other devices) by the "Renderer".

-Note that any of the above entities: "Command Parser", "Color Parser", "Interpreter", and "Renderer", and even "Command", and "Canvas" could be developed by different developers, and could be updated independently.
+Note that any of the above entities - "Command Parser", "Color Parser", "Interpreter", and "Renderer", and even "Command", and "Canvas" - are loosely coupled.
+They are only related by their interfaces - not by their implementations.
+In short, they could be developed by different developers, and could be evolved independently.

 For instance, a canvas like this: